joseeden/joeden/docs/012-Amazon-Web-Services/003-AWS-Services/004-Serverless/025-AWS-SAM.md

 ## AWS Serverless Application Model (SAM)

-It is framework for developing and deploying serverless applications in AWS.
+AWS Serverless Application Model (SAM) is framework for developing and deploying serverless applications in AWS.

 - All the configuration for SAM is stored in YAML code.
+- Deploy the services automatically (similar to CloudFormation).
+- Help to run Lambda, API Gateway and DynamoDB locally.
+- SAM can used CodeDeploy for quick deployments and pipelines.

-- The configurations can contain settings for:
+The configurations can contain settings for:

 - Lambda Functions
 - DynamoDB tables
 - API Gateway
 - Cognito User Pools
-- Deploy the services above automatically (similar to CloudFormation).
-- Help to run Lambda, API Gateway and DynamoDB locally.
-- SAM can used CodeDeploy for quick deployments and pipelines.

 Here’s an example of a basic serverless application.
 This application processes requests to get all items from a database through an HTTP request.